How to be a Healthy Eater When you Hate Healthy Food

 Because it doesn’t have the same flavours and textures that make you love pizza so much.
 Settling for this will just remind you of what you’re missing and make you resent your healthy lifestyle more.
 Why not allow yourself an actual pizza once in a while rather than cutting it out in totality.
 You’ll find you’ll be less resentful of eating healthily if you balance it with a less than healthy treat every so often.

-Don’t overhaul everything in one go
+Don’t make too many changes in one go

 Perhaps you eat too much red meat, drink too much alcohol, eat way too much sugar and can’t stay away from processed snacks.
 Trying to get rid of all of these things in one fell swoop will most likely make you feel miserable because the change is too extreme.
 Instead, take it 3 weeks at a time.
 They say it takes 21 days to make and break a habit, so focus on 1 dietary change per 21 days.
 Once you’ve gotten used to life with the first change, you can then move onto the next and spend another 3 weeks on that.